department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 ---

 <div class="va-introtext">

-Learn what different types of memorial items look like.
-Find out how to select different inscriptions and emblems. </div>
+Find out how to select different types of memorial items, inscriptions and emblems and see examples of what they look like. </div>

 ## What types of memorial items are available?